stanfordnlp/CoreNLP/doc/lexparser/README.txt

 begins; continued parsing is quicker.
 To use the lexicalized parser, replace englishPCFG.ser.gz with englishFactored.ser.gz in the lexparser.sh script and use the flag -mx600m to give more memory to java.]

+NEURAL NETWORK DEPENDENCY PARSER USAGE

+To use the neural net dependency parser, issue the following command:

+    java -Xmx2g -cp "*" edu.stanford.nlp.parser.nndep.DependencyParser \
+    -model edu/stanford/nlp/models/parser/nndep/english_UD.gz \
+    -textFile data/english-onesent.txt -outFile data/english-onesent.txt.out

+The output will be written to data/english-onesent.txt.out

+If you want to run on a language other than English, you will need to use a language specific POS tagger.
+Here is an example for Chinese:

+    java -Xmx2g -cp "*" edu.stanford.nlp.parser.nndep.DependencyParser \
+    -model edu/stanford/nlp/models/parser/nndep/UD_Chinese.gz \
+    -tagger.model edu/stanford/nlp/models/pos-tagger/chinese-distsim/chinese-distsim.tagger \
+    -textFile data/chinese-onesent-utf8.txt -outFile data/chinese-onesent-utf8.txt.out

+The other POS tagger models are included in the models jar.
+It should be noted that currently the French and Spanish POS taggers are trained with different tag sets than the UD tag sets used for the French and Spanish UD parsers.
+In future releases this issue should be resolved.
+The Chinese, English, and German UD parsers are consistent with their POS taggers.

 WINDOWS GUI USAGE